leemurce/Teaching-Portfolio/README.md

 # Teaching-Portfolio

+Show What You Know: Write and Explain A Program (6): https://youtu.be/ddKqAj18VjE

 Show What You Know: Write and Explain A Program (5): https://youtu.be/ucKu2K31V5Q

 Show What You Know: Write and Explain A Program (4): https://youtu.be/0VStpfbZEqM